 Angelique had a good life in Burundi where she worked as a health professional in a hospital.
 But after her brother witnessed the death of a high ranking military official, her and her family became targets.
 After being forced to flee to Nairobi, Kenya, her brother mysteriously disppears and Anqelique is tortured trying to find him.
 Read Angelique’s full story of hope and healing here.

 After witnessing the murder of her entire family and her home being burned to the ground, Faria fled to a refugee camp where she was forced into sex slavery and contracted HIV.
 Afraid and alone, she found her way to Minnesota in search for a new life but, unable to escape her past, she knew she needed to find help.
 Click here to read Faria’s full story of hope and healing.

 It will take $26 million to fully fund the mission at CVT this year. $26 million to radically change the lives of over 30,000 torture survivors and their family members.
 Much of this comes from institutional partnerships and government grants.
 But in order to close the funding gap, and help survivors know that their past trauma does not define their futures, we rely on generous individual support.
 The Restoring Hope Breakfast raises nearly 20% of all contributions from individuals.
 This is where you make your impact.

 Restoring Hope Society members have a unique impact in the lives of survivors by making a commitment of support for multiple years.
 Their generosity enables CVT to realistically plan for the future and say yes to every survivor desperate for a new life.

-These sponsors are graciously covering all event expenses.
-Because of their generosity, every dollar you donate will go directly to supporting healing care for survivors of torture.
-If your company would like to sponsor this year, contact Laura Kuhlmann.
+These sponsors graciously covered all event expenses.
+Because of their generosity, every dollar donated went directly to supporting healing care for survivors of torture.
+If your company would like to sponsor this year, contact Shelby Ankrom.